mvolkmann/blog/src/swift/SwiftUI.md

 not `menu` or `segmented` pickers.

-When the options are generated using `ForEach` to iterate over an array, the selected values are described by array items.
+When the options are generated using `ForEach` to iterate over an array, the selection value will be one of the array items.
-This can be changed by specifying a `tag` value for each option.
+This can be changed by applying the `tag` view modifier to the immediate child view of the `ForEach`.
-The type of the `tag` values must match the type of the `selection` argument.
+The type of the `tag` value must match the type of the `selection` argument.
 If these types differ, the compiler does not generate an error, but it will not be possible to change the selected option.